Tenant’s Guide to Residential Lettings

 Stamp Duty and Land Tax

-Stamp Duty Land Tax means the tax payable (if applicable) to the Stamp Office on the signing of this Agreement by the Tenant, if the Rent after discount (ie utilities) exceeds the threshold.
-Further information can be obtained from the Inland Revenue website on https://www.gov.uk/stamp-duty-land-tax/overview
+Stamp Duty Land Tax means the tax payable (if applicable) to the Stamp Office on the signing of this Agreement by the Tenant, if the Rent after discount exceeds the threshold.
+Further information can be obtained from the Inland Revenue website on https://www.gov.uk/topic/business-tax/stamp-taxes

 Utilities

-At the commencement of the tenancy, you will be required to transfer the electricity, gas, water and telephone in to your name.
+At the commencement of the tenancy, you will be required to transfer the electricity, gas, water, broadband and telephone into your name.
 You may need to pay a deposit to the utility companies concerned, unless you have been an account holder before.
+Please note where utilities are included in the rent, you will be advised of this.

 Council Tax